filipemarruda/sonicwall-wsl-wrapper/README.md

    - (Optional) Set `USER_HOME` to your WSL user home directory (e.g., /home/yourusername)
    - (Optional) Set `WSL_DISTRO_NAME` to your specific WSL distribution name (e.g., kali-linux)

+      To find your WSL distribution name, you can use the following command in PowerShell or Command Prompt:

+         wsl -l

+      `This will list all installed WSL distributions.
+Use the name exactly as it appears in this list.`

    Example:
    ```
    VPN_USERNAME=your_username